Qcloud1223/COMP461905/Instructions.md

   **Elf64_Half	e_phnum;**		/* Program header table entry count */
   ...
 } Elf64_Ehdr;
+// Ehdr is short for "ELF header"
 ```
-So, to pinpoint the segments, we need to find *program header table*,
+So, to pinpoint the segments, we need to find **program header table**,
 which stores the information we see in `readelf -l`.
+So called **program header** is actually an abstract of a segment, containing
+information shown in the fields of `Elf64_Phdr`.

 First, we need to find out the *ELF header*, or `Elf64_Ehdr` above.
 It always starts at offset 0 of an ELF file, so use `read()`, `fread()`, or `pread()`